squid-cache/squid-cache.github.io/Features/Authentication.rst

 {{{
 acl mustLogin proxy_auth REQUIRED
 }}}
 this might cause a login popup.
 However modern browsers have a built-in password manager or access to the operating system credentials where they can locate a first attempt.
 This is commonly called single-sign-on.
+It is worth noting that despite popular advertising would indicate, single-sign-on does work with any HTTP authentication mechanism since it is a client browser feature not a HTTP or proxy feature.

 If the browser is unable to find any initial details you WILL get the login popup.
 Regardless of what we do in Squid.